PrintNinja - online printing made easy for creators

 Our customer service team has helped deliver more than seven million pieces to happy customers around the world.
 Lean more about that team and quote your printing project today!

-Special marks are added to your PDF files and to the edge of your parent sheets to assist the offset printing press in proper alignment, trimming and color values.
-These marks are trimmed off once printing is complete.
+Printer’s marks are special marks that are added to your PDF files and to the edge of your parent sheets to assist the offset printing press in proper alignment, trimming and color values.
+These printer’s marks are trimmed off once printing is complete.

 Color bars, or color control strips, are printed in the trim area of a parent sheet.
 Press operators use the color bars to check for ink density, overprinting, grey balance and more.
 Color bars are so efficient that they can reveal issues with ink hue, rubber blanket, and impression cylinder miscues.